-- (a) an option (the "Second Royalty Reduction Option") to reduce the Underlying Royalty to 4.75% upon exercise of the First Royalty Reduction Option and payment of an additional US\$1,500,000 to the Royalty Holder at any time prior to commencement of commercial production; and - (b) another option (the "Third Royalty Reduction Option") to reduce the Underlying Royalty to 3.0% upon exercise of the Second Royalty Reduction Option and payment of an additional US\$1,500,000 to the Royalty Holder at any time prior to the first anniversary of commencement of commercial production.
+- (v) an option (the "Second Royalty Reduction Option") to reduce the Underlying Royalty to 4.75% upon exercise of the First Royalty Reduction Option and payment of an additional US\$1,500,000 to the Royalty Holder at any time prior to commencement of commercial production; and - (vi) another option (the "Third Royalty Reduction Option") to reduce the Underlying Royalty to 3.0% upon exercise of the Second Royalty Reduction Option and payment of an additional US\$1,500,000 to the Royalty Holder at any time prior to the first anniversary of commencement of commercial production.

 As consideration for the additional royalty reduction options, the Company issued 4,000,000 share purchase warrants to the Royalty Holder.
 On January 23, 2013, the exercise period of the warrants was extended from February 28, 2013 to February 28, 2015.
-During the six months ended June 30, 2015 these warrants expired unexercised (Note 11).
+On February 28, 2015 these warrants expired unexercised (Note 11 (d)).